rbavishi/Habitican-Curse/README.md

 * Launch the program by typing `habitican-curse` in the terminal.

+* If not done already, the program will ask for you UUID and API-KEY.
+This will be stored in plaintext in a file named `.habiticarc` in your home directory.
+As per my knowledge, I don't know of any way to encrypt this file and still not waste user-time by asking them to provide the key for decryption.
+I'd suggest changing file permissions to prevent read/write across ssh or by another user.

 * WARNING: There can be undefined behavior if your supplied UUID and KEY are incorrect.
 Also please do not use Ctrl-C to exit.
 Exception handling has not been implemented completely.
 Only use `:q` to exit.

 ### Acknowledgements